 Structural movement in residential properties refers to the shifting or displacement of the building’s structure from its original position.
-This movement can manifest in various forms, such as cracking or distortion.
+This movement can manifest in various forms, and can be caused by a range of factors including:

-The seriousness of structural movement depends on the extent of the movement and the rate of progression.
-Minor, hairline cracks may not be a significant concern, but large, widening cracks or sudden movements indicate a more severe issue that requires attention.
-A professional assessment is essential to determine the cause of the movement and the severity.
+The seriousness of structural movement depends on its extent and rate of progression.
+Minor, hairline cracks may not be a significant concern, but large, widening cracks or sudden movements indicate a more severe issue that requires attention not only from a cost and hassle perspective, but also due to concerns relating to health and safety.

-If you suspect or observe structural movement in your residential property, it is crucial to seek advice from a qualified professional such as:
+If you suspect or observe structural movement in your residential property, it is crucial to seek advice from a qualified professional such as a Structural Engineer or Chartered Building Surveyor.
+They can assess the property, identify the cause of the movement, if necessary, monitor the movement over time and recommend appropriate repairs.

 Remember, structural issues can worsen over time, so it’s essential to address them promptly to avoid further damage and potential safety risks.